Skip to main content

 • Develop a diverse and skilled science and engineering workforce for the concrete industry at large.

-Implementation of the technologies developed through CAN are expected to enhance performance in construction while helping to conserve natural resources and reduce the industry’s carbon footprint.
-Toward those goals, CAN’s proposed thrust areas include:
+Implementation of the technologies developed through CAN will enhance performance in construction while helping to conserve natural resources and reduce the industry’s carbon footprint.
+Toward these goals, CAN’s thrust areas include:

 • Carbon dioxide reduction and utilization;